adriangalera/clean-code/exercise1-uglycode/guide.md

   a `OperationParser` and `Operation` and create different tests for the parser and the logic that performs the operation
 - The logic to perform the operation could as well be embed in the `Operation` class

+What we have achieved at this point?

+- The code is much more readable
+- The code is much more modular: we can change the way we compute the operation without affecting the parsing and vice-versa
+- We have tests that cover all features.
+We can refactor even further without losing any feature